For Squarespace

 The honest version.

 Pengon is a small, independently-built service.
-Here’s what we collect, what we do with it, and the limits of what we’re promising while the product is in private beta.
-Last updated 19 May 2026.
+Here’s what we collect, what we do with it, and the limits of what we’re promising while the product is in open beta.
+Last updated 14 June 2026.

 Beta-service disclaimer

-Pengon is currently in private, invitation-only beta.
+Pengon is currently in open beta.
 We’re proud of what it does, but we’re also being honest about what that means while we’re still growing:

 What we collect